DrosteEffect/BrewerMap/README.md

 ### Bonus Function ###

-BREWERMAP_PLOT creaes a figure which shows the nodes of all ColorBrewer colorschemes.
+BREWERMAP_PLOT creates a figure which shows the nodes of all ColorBrewer colorschemes.

 ### Bonus Function ###